Frequently Asked Questions

 My financial situation has changed since last year.
 Can I appeal my financial aid?

 Yes.
-If your (or your parents') 2012 income does not adequately reflect your 2013 income, you may qualify for a special circumstance.
+If your (or your parents') 2017 income does not adequately reflect your current income, you may qualify for a special circumstance.
 If you or your family has had a change in income or assets, loss of employment, or unusually high medical expenses, you may be eligible for a special circumstance.
 For more information or apply, please contact the Financial Aid Office.
-Special circumstances are case by case.
+Special circumstances are determined on case by case basis.

 How do I purchase my books and supplies if I have financial aid?